Fate of entanglement in open quantum spin liquid: Time evolution of its genuine multipartite negativity upon sudden coupling to a dissipative bosonic environment: Introduction

-Although {\em open} quantum system approaches tailored for QSLs have emerged~\cite{Yang2021,Yang2022,Kulkarni2022,Shackleton2024,Harada2024,Hwang2024,Coser2019}, they typically assume simplified phenomenological models while focusing {\em exclusively} on the Markovian regime (i.e., when system-environment coupling is weak and environmental correlations are short compared to the timescale of the system evolution~\cite{Rudner2020, Fux2023}), as described by the Lindblad quantum master equation (QME)~\cite{Lindblad1976,Manzano2020,Rudner2020}.
-Since numerical time evolution of the density matrix via Lindblad QME becomes computationally expensive for many spins~\cite{Pocklington2025}, most of such studies try to evade solving it altogether and instead focus on analyzing spectral properties of an effective non-Hermitian Hamiltonian (composed of the original QSL Hamiltonian plus Lindblad operators).
-This precludes understanding of the fate of long-range entanglement, as its quantification requires a time-evolved density matrix.
+Although {\em open} quantum system approaches tailored for QSLs have emerged~\cite{Yang2021,Yang2022,Kulkarni2022,Shackleton2024,Harada2024,Hwang2024,Coser2019,Fukui2024}, they typically assume simplified phenomenological models of the environment (i.e., without starting from the environment Hamiltonian and then tracing its microscopic degrees of freedom).
+They also focus almost {\em exclusively} on the Markovian regime (i.e., when system-environment coupling is weak and environment correlations are short compared to the timescale of the system evolution~\cite{Rudner2020, Fux2023}) describing it by the Lindblad quantum master equation (QME)~\cite{Lindblad1976,Manzano2020,Rudner2020, Nathan2024}.
+Since numerical time evolution of the density matrix via Lindblad QME becomes computationally expensive for many spins~\cite{Pocklington2025}, most of such studies try to evade solving it altogether and instead focus on analyzing spectral properties of an effective non-Hermitian Hamiltonian (composed of the original QSL Hamiltonian plus the Lindblad operators).
+This precludes understanding of the fate of entanglement, as its quantification requires a time-evolved density matrix.
 Furthermore, the {\em non-Markovian} dynamics with pronounced memory effect~\cite{Breuer2016,Vega2017} of open QSLs, which is particularly relevant~\cite{Gulacsi2023} in quantum computing applications, remains unaddressed.
-This might be related to the fact that evolution for an arbitrarily long time of large number of degrees of freedom in any spatial dimension and for different types of infinite structured dissipative environments is even more challenging than Lindbladian dynamics and, in fact, not completely solved~\cite{Fux2023, Fux2024, Cygorek2024a, Cygorek2024, Reyes2024} problem in open quantum system theory.
+This lack of studies of non-Markovian open QSLs is closely related to the fact that formalisms for the time evolution of {\em many} spins strongly coupled to a dissipative bosonic environment have become available only very recently~\cite{Fux2023, Fux2024, Cygorek2024a, Cygorek2024, ReyesOsorio2026}.